Blui322/lab-express-rest-crud-mvc-index/README.md

 ## Bonuses

 Create a `GET` route at `/locations/people` that organizes each person according to their location.
-The data outputted should look like the data below.
+The JSON data outputted should look like the data below.
 Study the data to figure out the connection.

 ```js
 [